dfinity/oisy-wallet/HACKING.md

 - We develop on macOS, while GitHub Actions use Linux.
 Therefore, there are two sets of screenshots: `darwin` for macOS and `linux` for Linux.
 - For more information, refer to the Playwright [documentation](https://playwright.dev/docs/test-snapshots).

+## Integrate ckERC20 Tokens

+While the weekly GitHub Action that runs the job [./scripts/build.tokens.ckerc20.mjs] helps discover new ckERC20 tokens deployed on the IC mainnet for testnet purposes or through proposals for effective production usage, some manual steps are still required to integrate them within Oisy.

+The steps are as follows:

+1. **Collect the Ethereum logo** for the specific token as an SVG, ideally from an official source.
+Ensure using the logo in Oisy respects brand/trade guidelines.
+2. **Verify the SVG asset size** is acceptable (small) and **copy** it into [src/frontend/src/icp-eth/assets].
+3. Create a new source environment file in [src/frontend/src/env] by cloning [src/frontend/src/env/tokens.usdc.env.ts] and renaming `usdc` to the token's name.
+4. **Adapt the content of the tokens:**
+   1. Find the contract address on the ckETH dashboard [production](https://sv3dd-oaaaa-aaaar-qacoa-cai.raw.icp0.io/dashboard) or [testnet](https://jzenf-aiaaa-aaaar-qaa7q-cai.raw.icp0.io/dashboard) in the table "Supported ckERC20 tokens".
+   2. Obtain the token name, decimals, and symbol on Etherscan using the contract address (Select "Contract > Read contract" to query various information from the ABI).
+5. **Set up the token** for the Ethereum network by listing the new token in the twin tokens arrays of [src/frontend/src/env/tokens.erc20.env.ts].
+6. **Create the mapping for the new token** in [src/frontend/src/env/networks.icrc.env.ts].
+This step sets up the token as a ck token, statically establishes the link between the token on the Ethereum network and its twin token on the IC network, and lists the token in the ICRC tokens and ledgers.

+Note that setting up the twin token counterpart or collecting their logo is unnecessary.
+This information is automatically fetched at runtime from the ckETH orchestrator and the related ledger.